shehio/the-final-problem/playground/README.md

 ### iPhone
-Here are some tools to access your local network anywhere:
+Assuming all your home devices are connected to tailscale network or a subnet routing from a tailscale node, here are some tools to access your local network anywhere:
 - Ping
 - Terminus
 - Tailscale